Your First Year of CRT: A Practical Survival Guide

 Ask who your first-point-of-contact is at the front office before you walk into your first class.
 Know their name before you need it.

-In a school that doesn't know you
+4. Behaviour management — in a school that doesn't know you

 Behaviour management is harder for CRTs than for permanent staff for one simple reason: you have no relationship capital.
 Students haven't spent a term building trust with you, and they know you'll be gone tomorrow.
 You need a different approach than the one your practicum prepared you for.